How to Make Makgeolli

 The idea of home brewing your own rice wine at home can seem intimidating.
 However it is fairly easy to make so long as you have some patience, pay attention to your brew's activity and maintain a good temperature for it to work its magic.

 Makgeolli is a Korean style unfiltered rice wine, made with rice, nuruk (a Korean fermentation starter typically made from wheat), water and sometimes yeast.
 Makgeolli's flavor is slightly tangy (like yogurt), somewhat sweet, floral and faintly effervescent.

-Makgeolli can be made with sweet rice or short grain rice (kind of like sushi rice).
+Makgeolli can be made with sweet rice or short grain rice (like sushi rice).
 I used sweet rice in this recipe because sweet rice produces a more rustic brew that has a well-rounded flavor profile and a "milkier" mouthfeel.
-I prefer this over the tangier, poppier and lighter type of makgeolli made from regular short grain rice (reminds me too much of soda pop).
+I prefer this over the tangier and more carbonated types of makgeolli that result made from regular short grain rice (reminds me too much of soda pop).

 You'll also need: